scribe-org/Scribe-iOS/README.md

 ## Functionality

-- Adding iPad keyboard layout support
+- Adding iPad keyboard layout support and fixing key appearance

 - Adding support for landscape orientation

+- Adding labels to keys that don't have unicode character representations

 - Allowing for keys to be long pressed for alternate keys options

 - Improving appearance and adding settings features to the Scribe app

+- Releasing Scribe-iOS MVP

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)